dccartagena/dccartagena.github.io/_posts/2022-11-01-my-todo-list.md

 - [ ] Visit the Mont-Saint-Michel, France
 - [ ] Drift a car on a frozen lake
 - [ ] Become a certified skydiver
+- [ ] Learn how to make macarooons
 - [ ] Assist to a Rock in Rio
 - [X] ~~Live in Europe~~
 - [X] ~~Take a picture next to the Eiffel Tower~~